DeepSportradar/instance-segmentation-challenge/README.md

 python3 tools/convert_output.py challenge-output.pkl
 ```

 And here should appear the resulting `challenge-output.json` file ready to be uploaded on [EvalAI](https://eval.ai/web/challenges/challenge-page/1685/overview).
+Please note that it would not make sense to pass the `--eval bbox segm` arguments as there will be no annotation on that set.

 ## Participating with another codebase

-It is totally possible to use another codebase that this one to participate in the challenge.
+It is totally possible to use another codebase than this one to participate in the challenge.
 The dataset images and split files should be usable in any codebase able to read a COCO format dataset.
-Only specificity is that this one has one class with ID 1 for humans.
-For compatiblity reasons, MMDet methods are used with two classes, and the class 0 never used.
+Only specificity is that this one has one class with ID 0 for humans.
+If needed, MMDet methods could be used with two classes, and the class 1 never used.

 ### Submission format

 What really matters in the end is for the submission file to be in the right format: the challenge-output.json should have the following layout:

 ```
 [image_result] A list of image results, in the same order as the images